-We were pleased to hold an in-person Commencement for our graduates and their selected guests, with some of our Keene State community in attendance to celebrate!
-The ceremony was an incredible success, and we are proud to have held the event safely during the pandemic.
+We were pleased to hold Commencement for our graduates and their guests, with the Keene State community in attendance to celebrate!

-We hope that you will enjoy this recording of the ceremony.
-Congratulations 2021 graduates, we are very proud of you!
+Congratulations 2022 graduates, we are very proud of you!
 We look forward to learning about your next chapters.Commencement Program

 Honorary Doctor of Humane Letters

 Keene State College honors Alice Wairimu Nderitu with an honorary Doctor of Humane Letters degree.

 We bestow this degree in recognition of Ms. Nderitu’s distinguished career dedicated to peaceful conflict transformation and innovative approaches to mediation.
 Her work with the United Nations, the National Cohesion and Integration Commission, and the Uwiano Platform for Peace are each remarkable, but taken together with her other achievements and service highlights the range and impact of her life-changing efforts and advocacy worldwide.